moesabi/myrepo_comp383/README.md

 ```

 # Map the Reads to the Reference Genome
 Use bowtie2 to map the reads to the reference genome and filter out the unmapped reads.
+The neccesary tools to run this are, Python and Bowtie2.
 ```python
 import os